SmartCGPA

 CGPA = Σ(Grade Points × Credit Hours) / Σ(Credit Hours)

-Step 1: Convert each letter grade to grade points using the selected scale's mapping.
+Convert each letter grade to grade points

-Step 5: Divide total quality points by total credits.
+Divide total quality points by total credit hours

 Scale Conversion